-Children and adults can benefit from the behavioral approach.
+Both children and adults may benefit from the behavioral approach.
 When struggling to learn at school, assessments of visual efficiency and visual processing along with therapy programs to help to get the eyes up to peak efficiency, are all very useful parts of behavioral vision care.
 Behavioural Optometrists provide many treatment options that may assist a child with vision difficulties.
 Sometimes a carefully planned pair of glasses can support vision, or for some conditions a program of therapy involving exerises and activties can help.
 Our optometrist Clare Campiteli will provide you with specific recommendations about the findings from your vision examination.
 For additional information please follow this link to the Australasian College of Behavioural Optometrists.

-Adults can benefit too, particularly when their visual system is not working optimally for them.
+Adults may benefit too, particularly when their visual system is not working optimally for them.
 We need our vision to be there for us when we walk, drive, use a computer or play sport.
 When our visual system works well we don't think about it, just like a comfortable pair of shoes.
-Behavioral Optometry can help when vision stress arises - this might be due due to a change in workplace environment or increase in screen use , or can help to re balance the visual world of a person who has had a head injury.
+Behavioural Optometry may help when vision stress arises - this might be due due to a change in workplace environment or increase in screen use , or may help to re balance the visual world of a person who has had a head injury.
 That's what behavioural optometry is about, having excellent vision to support you so you can get on with life.

 The visual input into our brains is enormous – approximately 1.2 million nerve fibres make up our optic nerves (the nerves which carry information from our eyeballs – to our occipital cortex at the back of our head).
 This is much bigger than any other input into the brain (such as from fingers, nose or ears).